 - Avoid large drop shadows; the UI might add shadows.
 It's OK to use small shadows for contrast.

 - If you have a bevel at the bottom of your icon, we recommend 4 pixels of depth.

 - Make the icon face the viewer, rather than having built-in perspective.
 See Perspective for details.

 Here are some icons that follow these guidelines.

-All app icons should have the same visual weight, occupying roughly the same area.
+All extension icons should have the same visual weight, occupying roughly the same area.
 As the following figure shows, when you size an icon to fill the available area, square and circular icons are significantly larger than they should be, compared to icons with other shapes.

 Normalizing the icon sizes, as the next figure shows, gives the icons roughly even area and visual weight.

 You can use the following template images to help you judge how large your image's artwork should be.
 The templates show the correct size for a square and a circle, but these are merely guides; icons that have pointy bits might stray outside these areas.
 If an irregularly shaped icon takes up very little area and is mostly negative space, using the entire 128x128 area might be acceptable.